Written by Sophie Conant

 If health initiatives encouraged a more varied diet rather than labelling energy content, evidence suggests that this would be more effective and would have less of a negative impact on people who find calorie labelling triggering.
 The most important thing to remember is that food is much more than just a number.
 Food is fuel and should be enjoyed.

-If you need support or help to improve your relationship with food please reach out and connect with us by completing an enquiry form.
+If you need support or help to improve your relationship with food, stop calorie counting or take the first steps towards eating disorder recovery please reach out and connect with us by completing an enquiry form.

 Sophie Conant is a 2nd year Dietetics student at the University of Nottingham.
 Her own journey to finding food freedom has given her a passion to help others to do the same.
 In her spare time, she enjoys yoga, climbing and cooking for friends.